Natural Language Statistical Features of LSTM-generated Texts: Experiments

 For the experiments on authorship attribution, we used the Dickens and Stevenson corpora described in Section~\ref{sec:corpora}.
 For a fixed temperature of the generated text, attribution is performed by averaging over $10$ samples of artificial texts, using $n$-grams from $n=1$ up to $n=12$.
-Temperature is varied in the range 0.3-1.0, while for Markov texts we tested orders from 2 up to 12, with a step of 2.
 To assess the validity of the attribution algorithm, we compare the attribution of the generated texts with that of real texts.
-In particular, for each of the 30 Dickens and Stevenson documents, we employ the remaining 29 documents of each author to perform attribution to either Dickens or Stevenson.
-The curves in Figure~\ref{fig:aa} show the value of the index $I(X)$ defined in Section~\ref{sec:creativity} as a function of $n$-grams (on the x-axis) and either temperature for LSTM (panel A) or order for Markov texts (panel B), respectively.
+In particular, for each of the 30 Dickens and Stevenson documents, we employ the remaining 29 documents of each group to perform attribution to either author.
+Figure~\ref{fig:aa} shows the value of the index $I(X)$ defined in Section~\ref{sec:creativity} as a function of $n$-grams (on the x-axis) and either temperature for LSTM (panel A) or order for Markov texts (panel B), respectively.
 The attribution of real texts performs extremely well, with a maximum for $n=6$ and $n=10$ for Dickens and Stevenson, respectively.
-For LSTM, while the texts are indeed always correctly attributed to Dickens, it is interesting to notice how the best results are again achieved for values of temperature around 0.8-1.0, while for lower temperatures the attribution with larger $n$-grams largely decreases, since the generated texts tend to reproduce periodic (hence, less realistic) patterns.
-Not surprisingly, Markov texts with order greater than 6 are also well attributed to Dickens, due to the high degree of plagiarism described in the Section~\ref{sec:exp_creativity}.
+For LSTM, while the texts are indeed always correctly attributed to Dickens, it is interesting to notice how the best results are again achieved for values of $T$ around 0.8-1.0, while for lower temperatures the attribution with larger $n$-grams drops, as the generated texts tend to reproduce periodic (hence, less realistic) patterns.
+Not surprisingly, Markov texts with $m \ge 6$ are also well attributed to Dickens, due to the high degree of plagiarism described in Section~\ref{sec:exp_creativity}.